yifan-CodeDir/TOSEM-RLFDC/README.md

 # Improving Fault Localization using Test Cases with High Fault Diagnosis Capability
-This repository contains a replication package for a research paper submitted to ASE 2023.
+This repository contains a replication package for a research paper submitted to ICSE 2024.

 ## Requirements:
 + Python 3.9.1